freddinator/php-security-checklist/README.md

     *   Consequently, that means that other users may also be able to read your session data.
     *   A session created on one site can be used on another as well.
 *   File uploads on one site might be accessible on another site because sites often share a single world-readable /tmp directory.
+*
+## Solutions
+* Consider using a modern framework such as[http://laravel.com](Laravel)
+   * These have a variety of security features, such as password hashing and CSRF-protection thrown in by default